rodtreweek/perl-stuff/README.md

 # perl-stuff
-This is currently where I've decided to dump my notes/code related to perl.
+This is currently where I've decided to dump various notes and example code related to perl.

-As a start, here's some stuff related to regular expressions in perl:
+As a start, the following is some useful general info excerpted from <ins>Effective Perl Programming: Ways to Write Better, More Idiomatic Perl</ins>, Second Edition by brian d foy; Joseph N. Hall; Joshua A. McAdams Published by Addison-Wesley Professional, 2010

 Regular expressions are made up of atoms and operators.
 Atoms are generally single-character matches.
 For example: